Meez25/Algorithms/DynamicProgramming/GridTraveler/README.md

 Considering a grid of size (n, m).

-How many ways are there to reach the bottom right corner, moving only right and down.
+How many ways are there to reach the bottom right corner, moving only right and down ?

 With dynamic programming, this problem can be broken down into 2 base cases.